vini-karumuru/QAA/README.md

 # Part 1 – Read quality score distributions

-1. Using ```FastQC``` via the command line on Talapas, produce plots of the per-base quality score distributions for R1 and R2 reads.
+1. Using `FastQC` via the command line on Talapas, produce plots of the per-base quality score distributions for R1 and R2 reads.
 Also, produce plots of the per-base N content, and comment on whether or not they are consistent with the quality score plots.

 2. Run your quality score plotting script from your Demultiplexing assignment in Bi622.
 (Make sure you're using the "running sum" strategy!!)
-Describe how the ```FastQC``` quality score distribution plots compare to your own.
+Describe how the `FastQC` quality score distribution plots compare to your own.
 If different, propose an explanation.
 Also, does the runtime differ?
+Mem/CPU usage?
 If so, why?

 3. Comment on the overall data quality of your two libraries.
 Go beyond per-base qscore distributions.
-Make and justify a recommendation on whether or these data are of high enough quality to use for further analysis.
+Make and justify a recommendation on whether these data are of high enough quality to use for further analysis.

 # Part 2 – Adaptor trimming comparison

-4. Create a new conda environment called ```QAA``` and install ```cutadapt``` and ```Trimmomatic```.
+4. Create a new conda environment called `QAA` and install `cutadapt` and `Trimmomatic`.
 Google around if you need a refresher on how to create conda environments.
 Recommend doing this in an interactive session, not the login node!
 Record details of how you created this environment in your lab notebook!
 Make sure you check your installations with:
-    - ```cutadapt --version``` (should be 4.4)
+    - `cutadapt --version` (should be 4.4)
-    -  ```trimmomatic -version``` (should be 0.39)
+    -  `trimmomatic -version` (should be 0.39)

-5. Using ```cutadapt```, properly trim adapter sequences from your assigned files.
-Be sure to read how to use ```cutadapt```.
+5. Using `cutadapt`, properly trim adapter sequences from your assigned files.
+Be sure to read how to use `cutadapt`.
 Use default settings.
 What proportion of reads (both R1 and R2) were trimmed?

     <details>
     <summary>Try to determine what the adapters are on your own.
 If you cannot (or if you do, and want to confirm), click here to see the actual adapter sequences used.</summary>

-    R1: ```AGATCGGAAGAGCACACGTCTGAACTCCAGTCA```
+    R1: `AGATCGGAAGAGCACACGTCTGAACTCCAGTCA`

-    R2: ```AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT```
+    R2: `AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT`
     </details>

     - *Sanity check*: Use your Unix skills to search for the adapter sequences in your datasets and confirm the expected sequence orientations.
 Report the commands you used, the reasoning behind them, and how you confirmed the adapter sequences.

-6. Use ```Trimmomatic``` to quality trim your reads.
+6. Use `Trimmomatic` to quality trim your reads.
 Specify the following, **in this order**:
     - LEADING: quality of 3
     - TRAILING: quality of 3
     - SLIDING WINDOW: window size of 5 and required quality of 15